DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

 title: "Quickstart Tutorial"
 ---

-# DataSQRL Quickstart in 5 Minutes
+# DataSQRL Quickstart in 10 Minutes

 <img src="/img/getting-started/squirrel_computer.jpeg" alt="Metrics Monitoring Quickstart >|" width="35%"/>

-We are going to build a metrics monitoring service with DataSQRL in 5 minutes.
+We are going to build a data products that analyzes sensor metrics in 10 minutes.
 Tik tok, let's go!

 ## Create Script

-First, we are going to define the data processing for our monitoring service using SQL.
+First, we are going to define the metrics processing for our data product using SQL.

 :::info